dastinadamowski/restaurant-review-app/README.md

 ## Project Overview:

-The project No.6 of the [Front-End Nanodegree Developer with Udacity](https://eu.udacity.com/course/front-end-web-developer-nanodegree--nd001).
+The project No.6 of the [Front-End Web Developer Nanodegree with Udacity](https://eu.udacity.com/course/front-end-web-developer-nanodegree--nd001).

 In **Stage One**, I took a static design that lacks accessibility and converted the design to be responsive on different sized displays and accessible for screen reader use.
 Also, a service worker was added to begin the process of creating a seamless offline experience for users.